 Building her career since 1995, Sue holds diplomas in Shiatsu Therapy (1997) and TCM Acupuncture (1999).
 Sue also graduated from Sutherland-Chan Massage Therapy School and Teaching Clinic in 2001 and has held a registration in Massage Therapy ever since.

-Sue also holds certifications in NISA (Neuromuscular Integrated Structural Alignment), Lymph Drainage, Craniosacral Therapy, Cosmetic Acupuncture, Aromatherapy, Sports Massage, Thai Massage and more.
+Sue also holds certifications in NISA (Neuromuscular Integrated Structural Alignment), Lymph Drainage, Craniosacral Therapy, Cosmetic Acupuncture, Aromatherapy, Thai Massage and more.

 Over the years Sue has had the pleasure of connecting with wider audiences through the following organizations and more:

 These are some of the educational institutes Sue has received training through: